rickbeerendonk/react-examples/27 - Future/react17.md

 ## MemoComponent

 PureComponent will be renamed as MemoComponent.
+The MemoComponent is implementing the [memoization optimization technique](https://en.wikipedia.org/wiki/Memoization).

 ## memo() Higher-Order Component

 There was no solution for using Function Components as pure, eh... memo components.
-You could rewrite it as a Class Component extending React.PureComponent, but that involved some work.
+You could rewrite it as a Class Component extending React.MemoComponent, but that involved some work.
 There will be a new Higher-Order Component (HOC) called memo() for use with Function Components:

 ```jsx
 const Greeting = ({ name }) => <h1>Hello { name }!</h1>;